Scholarship and Grant Opportunities

 Kernodle Center Student Engagement Grant

 The Kernodle Center Student Engagement Grant is generously supported by donors dedicated to helping Elon students participate in the 5 Elon Experiences.
 This grant is available to support expenses associated with participation in leadership, research, internships, service, or global engagement programs during a student’s time at Elon.
 Special funds within this grant are earmarked to support first-year students.
-Priority will be given to current Elon Volunteers! student leaders and members of the Service Learning Community.
+Priority will be given to current Elon Volunteers! student leaders and members of the Service Living and Learning Community.

-Applications are available online.
+Click here to download the word document application.
 As part of the application, students will be asked to justify their participation in an Elon Experience and provide a detailed budget for expected expenses.

 Applications are due 5 times a year: Fall Break, Reading Day (for the fall semester), the end of Winter Term, Spring Break, and Reading Day (for the spring semester).
 Applications will be reviewed as they are received and funds will be awarded throughout the year.
 Due to the limited pool, funds may not be available for applications received later in the year.